-General Biology is a basic training semiannual course of the first year of pharmacy degree.
+General Biology is a basic training semiannual course of the first year of Science and Food Technology.
 It has a total of 6 ECTS.
 Due to their theoretical-experimental character, theoretical training (3.8 ECTS) is complemented by experiments conducted in the laboratory (1.5 ECTS).
 Such experiments include practical aspects of concepts and techniques studied, familiarizing students with scientific method and team work.